open-telemetry/opentelemetry-go-build-tools/gotmpl/README.md

 # gotmpl

-`gotmpl` is a tool that uses Go's [`text/template`](https://pkg.go.dev/text/template) for generting generating text files based on file templates and input JSON data.
+`gotmpl` is a tool
+to generate files
+from [templates](https://pkg.go.dev/text/template) and JSON data.

 ## Usage